On Trump’s calendar, just 17 intelligence briefings in 85 days

 "This is the first president that the intelligence community has had to deal with whose instinctive departure point is not the truth," David Priess, a former CIA briefer, said on MSNBC.
 "He goes from his belief first."

-Trump has been taking in-person briefings about as often as former Presidents Barack Obama and Bill Clinton, according to Priess's research.
+Trump has been taking in-person briefings about as often as Obama and Clinton, according to Priess's research.
 Obama, in fact, was criticized in conservative media for failing to take a daily in-person briefing.

 But Obama started each day in the White House with a meeting of key national security advisers at which intelligence was discussed.
 And Obama read the written Presidential Daily Brief, or PDB, a newsletter of secret information prepared for him by the CIA and other agencies.